exploratory-io/book/analytics/t_test.md

-# Decision Tree Analytics View
+# T Test Analytics View

 Runs t-test, which checks differences of means of variables between 2 groups.